 He stood, slowly, hoping not to startle Jimin too much.

 Jimin’s eyes flew to him, he looked as if he was stuck between fight or flight but then recognition flashed across his face.
-He slumped on the ground a second later, letting out a breath and Jungkook could have sworn he heard him say alpha.
+He slumped on the ground a second later, letting out a breath.

 Jungkook shifted, pulling on his pants, he had abandoned on the snow.
 They were wet and cold but he didn’t think Jimin would appreciate him walking around naked.